 Charity toward our "neighbor" is the greatest proof of God's transforming renewal in our lives.
 Mount Royal Academy is one place where we put our faith into action.
-Friendliness and inclusiveness should be our greatest attributes.
-Students are encouraged to develop healthy friendships.
-High school is the time to prepare for the rapidly approaching adult years by savoring time with family, studying to prepare for college, working to earn money for college/car/etc., and enjoying the special friendships made during this time.
-Therefore, exclusive and intimate relationships between boys and girls that lead to courting and marriage are not allowed at Mount Royal Academy.
-Instead, group social events, sports, and service projects provide fun, informal settings for students to become lifelong friends.
+Friendliness and inclusiveness should be attributes of all students.
+Students are encouraged to develop healthy friendships with both boys and girls.
+Recess, group social events, and sports provide fun, informal settings for students to become lifelong friends.